-A few days before the service to commit Victor’s ashes in a private ceremony with family and friends, Paul dug and mulched a deep, rumpled garden bed, filling it with four bags of sheep’s manure.
+A few days before the service to commit Victor’s ashes in a private ceremony with family and friends, Paul dug and mulched a deep, rumpled garden bed, covering it with the manure.
 He attacked the earth with his shovel, recalling the botanical wisdom passed on by our father.
 Together, we kneeled in the dirt and planted flowers.
 We had nothing to make a border with.

 The day I speak the eulogy, beside the gravesite, those who love Victor stand in two clusters, facing Paul and me.

 Tears streak my nephew’s cheeks as I recount our grandfather’s violent end in 1938 at the height of Stalin’s purges, when he was driven away in the NKVD Black Raven, the secret police automobile.
 Never to be seen again.
 And the ways in which his son, our father, Oleksii, had loved Victor.